mennovanveenendaal/mennovanveenendaal.github.io/_posts/2026/2026-05-27-What Does Finger Leave Behind on Windows 11.md

   alt: finger
 ---

-The [finger protocol](https://datatracker.ietf.org/doc/html/rfc1288) is an interface to a Remote User Information Program.
+The [Finger protocol](https://datatracker.ietf.org/doc/html/rfc1288) is an interface to a Remote User Information Program.
 Finger was developed in 1971 to request information about users on a network.
 It uses port 79 TCP and data must be in ASCII.
 Although it is an older and less commonly used protocol, it is still present in current versions of Windows 11.

 Since this protocol is somewhat older and lesser known, I wanted to investigate what traces an execution of this protocol would leave on a Windows 11 system.